essdot/js-lessons/doc/types.md

 4. If the operand's type is null, return 'object'.
 (What????)
 5. If the operand's type is object, and the operand can be called, return 'function'.
 (Functions are just objects that can be called.
 But 'function' is not a type.)
-6. If the operand is a built-in (native) object, and it can't be called, return 'object'.
+6. If the operand is a built-in object (native to the JS engine), and it can't be called, return 'object'.
 7. If the operand is an object which is not built-in, and it can't be called, return anything except 'undefined', 'boolean', 'number', and 'string'.
 (This is meant to be implementation-specific, but as far as I am aware all implementations return 'object'.)

 *(You can see the full definition of `typeof` in [the ECMAScript 5 spec, section 11.4.3.](http://www.ecma-international.org/ecma-262/5.1/#sec-11.4.3))*